thibaultmeyer/deadlands-windows-dkom/README.markdown

 ## How to use?
++ Load the driver with loader.exe
-Use DeadlandsIOCTL.exe to indicate witch PID/ProcessName you want to set hidden.
++ Use DeadlandsIOCTL.exe to indicate which PID/ProcessName you want to set hidden.
->DeadlandsIOCTL.exe name Explorer.exe
->DeadlandsIOCTL.exe pid 2344